 It turns out that Hollow warps every portal in the universe.

 The Progs departed using their ITDs but left some artefacts behind like the buildings set into the mountains of Skarnelm.
 They also left several types of devices.
-Some of these are known – like the nano machines that clean up most virulent bacteria and the semi-real devices, nicknamed “mindlearns”, that enable beings to communicate with one another – but it is suspected there are other artefacts and devices that haven’t been found yet.
+Some of these are known – like the nano machines that clean up most virulent bacteria and the semi-real devices, nicknamed “mindlearns”, that enable beings who speak different languages to communicate with one another – but many prominent thinkers suspect there are other artefacts and devices that haven’t been found yet.

 Mindlearns can be obtained from thousands of nodes around Hollow.
 A bit like philanthropic vending machines, nodes provide mindlearns when they are touched by an intelligent being.
 Attempts to cut open nodes to find out how they work have always met with failure.

 The eminent scientist Horona Bakalwe (deceased) worked out a way to transmit mindlearns from nearby nodes to intelligent beings using an artificial creature as a conduit.
 Ranthar and Lungwil used this method to install a mindlearn in Drome when he encountered their remotely controlled artificial debris creature.